 - (b) In situations involving a change of schedule for regularly-scheduled employees, accommodations will be made, to the extent practicable, to avoid a reduction in the number of workdays for the employee, without requiring the Employer to pay premium pay. - (c) The Employer shall give reasonable notice of a change of shift (e.g., from a Monday through Friday shift to a Tuesday through Saturday shift) to regularly-scheduled employees.
-In the event that the employee would receive fewer than two (2) days off in the workweek as a result of the shift change, the following alternatives shall be available: - (i) As to "off production" employees: - (A) If the Employer and the employee so agree, the employee may work at straight time without having two (2) days off; - (B) The Employer may require employees to take an additional day off, thereby avoiding premium pay; or - (C) The Employer must pay the employee time and one-half if it requires the employee to work on the day which would otherwise be the employee's regularly-scheduled day off. - (ii) As to "on production" employees, once during the production of a motion picture, or in the case of episodic television, once between hiatus periods (i.e., between the commencement or resumption of production and a cessation of principal photography for the series for at least one week), the Employer may shift the workweek for employees working on production without incurring extra costs by adding one (1) or two (2) days off consecutive with the sixth and/or seventh days off in the prior workweek and/or by shifting a workweek commencing on a Tuesday to a workweek commencing on a Monday, provided that the intervening Sunday is a day off.
+In the event that the employee would receive fewer than two (2) days off in the workweek as a result of the shift change, the following alternatives shall be available: - (i) As to "off production" employees: - (A) If the Employer and the employee so agree, the employee may work at straight time without having two (2) days off; - (B) The Employer may require employees to take an additional day off, thereby avoiding premium pay; or - (C) The Employer must pay the employee time and one-half if it requires the employee to work on the day which would otherwise be the employee's regularly-scheduled day off. - (ii) As to "on production" employees, once during the production of a motion picture, or in the case of episodic television, once between hiatus periods (i.e., between the commencement or resumption of production and a cessation of principal photography for the series for at least one (1) week), the Employer may shift the workweek for employees working on production without incurring extra costs by adding one (1) or two (2) days off consecutive with the sixth and/or seventh days off in the prior workweek and/or by shifting a workweek commencing on a Tuesday to a workweek commencing on a Monday, provided that the intervening Sunday is a day off.
 Otherwise, the Employer must pay the employee appropriate premium pay if it requires the employee to work on the day(s) which would otherwise be the employee's regularly-scheduled day(s) off.
-In addition to the shift in the workweek outlined above, the Union agrees that it will not unreasonably deny a request to shift the workweek of production employees without incurring additional costs when a production travels to a new city.
+In addition to the shift in the workweek outlined above, the Union agrees that it will not unreasonably deny a request to shift the workweek of production employees without incurring additional costs when a production travels to a new city. - (d) The Employer shall endeavor to make reasonable accommodations for regularlyscheduled employees on payroll who do not wish to change to a new shift that includes Saturday or Sunday as regularly-scheduled workday(s).